History of the India national football team: Notable players

 Walking on Ao's foot steps, it was Sailen Manna who came out as one of the best defender for the team, and was given the team's captaincy in 1951 at Asian Games and led the team to win gold medal, thus started the Indian golden period in football.
-He later led the team to three Quadrangular Cup from 1952 to 1954 and also captained at the 1952 Olympics and 1954 Asian Games.
+He later led the team to three Asian Quadrangular Football Tournament from 1952 to 1954 and also captained at the 1952 Olympics and 1954 Asian Games.
 In 1953, England Football Association rated Manna among 10 Best Skippers of the World in its yearbook., awarded Padma Shri by Government of India in 1971 and AIFF honoured him as "AIFF Player-of-the-Millennium" in 2000.

-In the 1950s and 60s, excellent strikers like Sheoo Mewalal, Neville D'Souza, Chuni Goswami and Tulsidas Balaram played for the national team.
+In the 1950s and 60s, excellent strikers like Sheoo Mewalal, Neville D'Souza, Chuni Goswami, Inder Singh and Tulsidas Balaram played for the national team.
 Mewalal was known for his fitness and bicycle kicks, who played as striker in the 1948 Olympics, 1952 Olympics and 1951 Asian games where he became highest goal scorer with four goals to help India to win gold.
-Mewalal became the first Indian to score a hat-trick since independence when he scored it against Burma at 1952 Colombo Cup where as D'Souza is the first Asian player to score a hat-trick in an Olympic Games, scoring a hat-trick against Australia at 1956 Olympics and also was the joint-highest-goal-scorer in that edition of the Games which helped India to reach the semi-final, the best ever India's performance at the Olympics.
+Mewalal became the first Indian to score a hat-trick since independence when he scored it against Burma at the 1952 Asian Quadrangular Football Tournament where as D'Souza is the first Asian player to score a hat-trick in an Olympic Games, scoring a hat-trick against Australia at 1956 Olympics and also was the joint-highest-goal-scorer in that edition of the Games which helped India to reach the semi-final, the best ever India's performance at the Olympics.

 Chuni Goswami is multi-sports athlete who played both football and cricket.
 His balance, dribbling skills, ball control and passing made him a complete striker.
 He represented the country at 1958 Asian Games and captained at 1962 Asian Games to win gold, 1960 Olympics and also captained at the 1964 Asian Cup where they mined silver.
 He was one of greatest players in Indian football history and was bestowed with Padma Shri by Government of India and AFC honoured him as Best Striker of Asia in 1962.